sergereinov/nf-svc/README.md

 ## How it works

 The service receives NetFlow data from the sensor and saves log files of several types:
- - `nf-svc.log` - Information about the operation of service components, an error messages and panic dumps are stored here.
+ - `nf-svc.log` - Information about the operation of service components, error messages and panic dumps are stored here.
  - `nf-svc-netflow.log` - Here are NetFlow packet dumps, similar to [GoFlow](https://github.com/cloudflare/goflow) log dumps.
  - `nf-svc-summary.log` - This log file is what the service was made for.
 A summary of traffic statistics collected over a certain time is saved here.